Axelle Germanaz, M.A.

 Theories of Race and Racism

-- White Power Movements and American Mythology (Dissertation Project)
+- White Power Movement, American Mythology, and the Logics of Exceptionalism (Dissertation Project)

-- 2018-present: research assistant with teaching assignment at the chair of American Studies at FAU Erlangen-Nürnberg
+- 2018-present: Research assistant with teaching assignment at the chair of American Studies at FAU Erlangen-Nuremberg

 Fellowships & Grants

 - 2019: Duke University Post-Graduate Research Fellowship of the BAA

 - 2018, 2019: BAA Fellowship for the Annual Summer Institute/Summer Academy

 Workshops & Conferences

 - “Imagining a White ‘City upon the Hill’: White Power Movement, American Mythology, and the Logics of Exceptionalism.”
 (Poster) – PGF2019: “Challenges of the Post-Truth Era in American Studies,” Passau, December 2019.